 - August 30th, 2019 – Illiteraty: a Folk band that is also playing at the Vancouver Folk Music Festival in 2019

-Admission to the Music at the Cannery events costs around $7 for adults and $5 for children between the ages of 2 and 17.
-2020 details though are to be confirmed.
+Music at the Cannery events cost around $7 for adults and $5 for children between the ages of 2 and 17.

 Admission to the National Historic Site itself during the day is approximately $12 for adults, $10 for seniors and free for children under the age of 18.
 The museum is closed during the concerts, however, except for days when it’s raining and the band performs inside.
 On those occasions guests can see a bit of the attraction, but only a little.